azmok/TSJP-Translation-Standard-for-Japanese-Programmer/README.md

 # Motivation
-Have you ever been overwhelmed encountering 'katakana translation' one after another.
-Or, Have you ever searched recursively from Japanese to English to understand terms or concepts due to 'katakana translation' and lack of explaining the terms.
+Have you ever been overwhelmed encountering 'katakana-formed term' one after another.
+Or, Have you ever searched recursively from Japanese to English to understand the terms or concepts due to katakana-formed and lack of explaination of the 'katakana-formed term".

-In fact, I had experirenced many times in MDN(ja) or other websites (So, I've been learning programming in English only as of those event).
-This extremely discourage learners, especially beginners, and it makes extremely difficult to grasp the whole.
-So, you may concluded that it was your inability.
-But those distress is caused by 'katakana translation' and lack of explanations.
+In fact, I had experirenced many times in MDN(ja) or other websites (So, I've been learning programming in English as of those event).
+This extremely discourage learners, especially beginners, and it makes extremely difficult to grasp the whole about topics.
+Due to this, you may concluded that it was your inability not to understand the topics.
+But those distress is caused by 'katakana-formed term' and lack of explanation of the terms.

 In addition, those distress are essentially not relevant to programming itself.

 This is not anybody else's faultness, but such deficiency definitely creates unreasonable wall for learners.
 For creators of tutorials, those are kind enough to spare times making tutorials for learners that follows without fees.

-For now, I absolutely love coding and learning programming!
-So, I want to take away the wall and prevent beginners or learners from leaving programming.
+I absolutely love coding and learning programming!
+So, I want to take the wall away and prevent beginners or learners from leaving programming world.
 Programming is compelling and enjoyable!
 XD